trixi-framework/TrixiParticles.jl/docs/src/systems/boundary.md

 Specifying the reference variables is **not** equivalent to prescription of ``\rho``, ``v`` and ``p`` directly, since the perturbation from the reference flow is allowed.

-Lastiwka et al. (2009) applied the method of characteristic to SPH and determine the number of variables that should be **prescribed** at the boundary and the number which should be **propagated** from the fluid domain to the boundary:
+Lastiwka et al. (2009) applied the method of characteristic to SPH and determined the number of variables that should be **prescribed** at the boundary and the number which should be **propagated** from the fluid domain to the boundary:

-Flow enters the domain through an
-- **inflow** boundary:
+- For an **inflow** boundary:
     - Prescribe *downstream*-running characteristics ``J_1`` and ``J_2``
     - Transmit ``J_3`` from the fluid domain (allow ``J_3`` to propagate upstream to the boundary).

-- **outflow** boundary:
+- For an **outflow** boundary:
     - Prescribe *upstream*-running characteristic ``J_3``
     - Transmit ``J_1`` and ``J_2`` from the fluid domain.

 Prescribing is done by simply setting the characteristics to zero.
-To transmit the characteristics from the fluid domain, or in other words, to carry the information of the fluid to the boundaries, Negi (2020) use a Shepard Interpolation
+To transmit the characteristics from the fluid domain, or in other words, to carry the information of the fluid to the boundaries, Negi et al. (2020) use a Shepard Interpolation
 ```math
 f_i = \frac{\sum_j^N f_j W_{ij}}{\sum_j^N W_{ij}},
 ```